-Not heading to New Orleans or Rio to celebrate Mardi Gras and Carnival (or Carnaval or Carnivale, depending on your preference)?
+Not heading to New Orleans or Rio to celebrate Mardi Gras and Carnival (or Carnaval or Carnivale, depending on how you like spell it)?
 No problem.
-There are plenty of places right here in Los Angeles where you can celebrate the festive season this weekend and on Fat Tuesday, February 12.
-So whether you’re religious or hedonistic or a little of both, this is the time to get your grub on, drink up, and let the good times roll!
+There are plenty of places in Los Angeles where you can celebrate the festive season on Fat Tuesday, February 9.
+(Yes, it’s OK to party on a Tuesday.)
+Whether you’re religious, hedonistic or a little of both, this is the time to get your grub on, shake it up and let the good times roll!

-This fun outdoor market will be hosting its 24th Annual Mardi Gras Celebration from Friday, February 8 to Tuesday, February 12.
-(Pooch lovers, unite: the annual dog parade and costume contest takes place on Saturday.)
-Fat Tuesday itself will play host to live New Orleans and Zydeco music, bead-throwing, strolling parade bands, arts and crafts, face painting for kids, authentic Cajun food, beer, and a whole lot more.
+This outdoor market is hosting its 27th Annual Mardi Gras Celebration on Saturday, February 6 and Tuesday, February 9.
+Saturday the party goes from 5pm to 10:30pm and on Fat Tuesday from 6pm to 9pm you can expect plenty of live New Orleans and Zydeco music, bead-throwing, strolling parade bands, Cajun food, beer and a whole lot more.

-This Sunset Strip music megastore’s party starts at 2pm on Fat Tuesday with a DJ spinning Mardi Gras tunes, beads galore, a performance by the Dirty Dozen Brass Band, goodies for the kiddies and a parade at 4:30pm where everyone’s encouraged to bring an instrument and play “When The Saints Go Marching In.”
+This Sunset Strip music megastore’s party starts at 2:30pm on Fat Tuesday with a DJ spinning Mardi Gras tunes, beads galore, live music performances, goodies for the kiddies and a parade at 4:30pm where everyone’s encouraged to bring an instrument and play “When The Saints Go Marching In.”
 There’s no cover charge and all are welcome.

-Whether you’re on the Westside or Eastside, these brother locations will be giving you a taste of N’awlins cooking with a special Cajun-inspired dinner menu February 9-February 12.
-New Orleans born Chef Brandon Boudet is whipping up everything from gumbo, jambalaya and crayfish pie to muffaletta sandwiches, beignets, mini king cakes for $8 or less.
+Whether you’re on the Westside or Eastside, Dominick’s and Little Dom’s are where to get a taste of N’awlins cooking with a special Cajun-inspired dinner menu on Fat Tuesday.
+New Orleans born Chef Brandon Boudet is whipping up everything from gumbo, jambalaya and crayfish pie to muffaletta sandwiches, beignets and mini king cakes.